gcampo88/ok9cupid/README.md

 - [ ] Add modals, transitions, and other styling flourishes.

 ### Bonus Features (TBD)
-- [ ] Search through notes for blocks of text
-- [ ] Pagination / infinite scroll for Notes Index
-- [ ] Set reminders on notes
-- [ ] Changelogs for Notes
-- [ ] Multiple sessions
+- [ ] allow users to email shelters directly from app using Sendgrid
+- [ ] mimic okCupid's immediate user feedback (like "Ahhh, [location]" that pops up when you enter your zip code).

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md